Archisman-Mridha/extensions-with-cnpg/README.md

 And try to restore the just taken immediate backup into a new cluster from  :
 > Currently, it's a limitation of CNPG, that we can't do in-place cluster recovery.
-> By that, I mean, we need to create a separate cluster, with a separate name (`recovered-test`),
+> By that, I mean, we need to use a separate folder for storing backups and WAL archives of the
+> recovered cluster.
-> otherwise, we'll get the following error :
+> Otherwise, we'll get the following error :
 > **ERROR: WAL archive check failed for server recoveredCluster: Expected empty archive**
 ```
 k apply -f ./manifests/recovered.cluster.yaml